What types of home improvement finance are available?

-To apply for a home improvement loan you can compare your options using the table above and click the "Go to site" button if you find a loan you want to apply for.
+To apply for a home improvement loan, you can compare your options using the table above and click the "Go to site" button if you find a loan you want to apply for.
 This will take you through to the lender's website where you can fill out an online application form.
 If you have decided to access additional funds in your mortgage, you will need to speak to your mortgage lender directly.

-When you apply you will need to provide your name, address and proof of your identity.
-You will also need to provide details of your income, your employer's name and contact details, as well as information regarding your assets, debts and liabilities.
+When you apply, you will need to provide your name, address and proof of your identity.
+You will also need to provide details of your income, your employer's name and contact details as well as information regarding your assets, debts and liabilities.

 Adam Mathew is a writer for Finder, specialising in video games and TV.
 He's been the editor of magazines such as Ultimate Nintendo and Official PlayStation AU.
 His words may also be found in IGN, Gamespot, Kotaku, Red Bull, Game Informer and AusGamers.

 You'll receive a variable rate between 8.99% p.a. and 17.99% p.a.
 (9.67% p.a. to 18.6% p.a. comparison rate) based on your risk profile A credit limit up to $75,000 that you can continue to draw down over terms up to 5 years.
 Note: The establishment fee will be waived if you apply before 30 September 2019.

 How likely would you be to recommend finder to a friend or colleague?

 Very UnlikelyExtremely Likely

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.

 finder.com.au is one of Australia's leading comparison websites.
 We compare from a wide set of major banks, insurers and product issuers.